River Wye: Pollution

 Along with many other rivers the Wye is being heavily polluted by manure from the 10 million free range chickens for eggs and meat in intensive poultry units (IPUs) in Powys and Herefordshire, contaminating the Wye's tributaries.
 As of April 2020, there were over 110 registered IPUs in Powys, each with over 40,000 birds (smaller IPUs need not be registered).

 In addition, runoff from dairy farms, farm slurry and silage liquor are entering the Wye.
-A study by the Welsh Government found that only 1% of farm slurry stores in Wales met regulations and that farms were purposely spreading slurry on fields before high rainfall, leading to increased run off into waterways.
+A study by the Welsh Government found that only 1% of farm slurry stores in Wales met regulations and that farms were purposely spreading slurry on fields before high rainfall, leading to increased runoff into waterways.
 An investigation by Greenpeace found that Environment Agency staff cuts from austerity had reduced pollution inspections by up to one third.
 An internal report by the Environment Agency showed that the use of a “voluntary approach” by government was leading to increased levels of river pollution across the UK.
 Powys County Council approved the construction of 20 new free-range chicken sheds in 2019 and as of February 2022 continues to license new chicken farms.
 In addition to problems with the riverine environment, this is causing air quality issues.
-Pollution from the chicken factory farms is estimated to have killed 90% to 97% of the river’s water crowfoot beds, and 3000 tonne more phosphate than plants can absorb is released in the River Wye's catchment every year.
+Pollution from the chicken factory farms is estimated to have killed 90% to 97% of the river's water crowfoot beds, and 3000 tonne more phosphate than plants can absorb is released in the River Wye's catchment every year.